-The 1996 Education Act states that "it is the duty of parents to secure an appropriate full-time education for their children".
-Most parents carry out this duty by ensuring that their child attends a school and a small minority of parents decide educate their children at home
+The 1996 Education Act states that "it is the duty of parents to secure an appropriate full-time education for their children.
+Most parents carry out this duty by ensuring that their child attends a school and a small minority of parents decide to educate their children at home

 What about children with a statement of educational needs?

 Your right as a parent to educate your child at home applies.